Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/DynObstruction2D-o1.md

 Each object includes physics properties like mass, moment of inertia (for dynamic objects), and color information for rendering.

+### Environment Group Description
+A 2D physics-based environment where the goal is to place a target block onto a target surface using a fingered robot with PyMunk physics simulation.
+The block must be completely on the surface.
+The robot has a movable circular base and an extendable arm with gripper fingers.
+Objects can be grasped and released through gripper actions.
+All objects follow realistic physics including gravity, friction, and collisions. **Observation Space**: The observation is a fixed-size vector containing the state of all objects: - **Robot**: position (x,y), orientation (θ), velocities (vx,vy,ω), arm extension, gripper gap - **Target Block**: position, orientation, velocities, dimensions (dynamic physics object) - **Target Surface**: position, orientation, dimensions (kinematic physics object) Each object includes physics properties like mass, moment of inertia (for dynamic objects), and color information for rendering.
 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/DynObstruction2D-o1.gif)